Headline: Quarterback carousel produces erratic, disappointing season for Head Coach Dan Devine and the Green Bay Packers.

 Regular Season Highlights: The Green Bay Packers failed to follow-up on their 1972 first place finish, falling to third place behind the 12-2 Minnesota Vikings and the 6-7-1 Detroit Lions in the NFC Central Division.
 Minnesota started the season with nine wins and were never threatened.
 For Green Bay, it was an erratic season; a win here, a loss there, a couple of ties, with the team unable to put together back-to-back victories.
 The result was a 5-7-2 record.
 According to Lew Feedman’s book, The Packers Experience, nothing illustrated Devine’s frustration more than a 34-0 loss to Detroit on October 28.
 “It was a very, very, very horrible, nightmarish type of game.
 I’m personally humiliated.”

-Del Gaizo made the Dolphins’ roster as an undrafted free agent out of Tampa in 1971, spent the season on Miami’s taxi squad as the third-string quarterback, and was not activated the entire season.
-One year later, he ascended to the active roster as second-string quarterback behind newly acquired Earl Morrall after starter Bob Griese went down with a season ending ankle injury in the fifth week.
-Del Gazio subsequently made four appearances, completing a total of 5 of 9 passes for 165 yards, 2 touchdowns, 1 interception, and a 100.5 QBR.
+Del Gaizo made the Dolphins’ roster as an undrafted free agent out of Tampa in 1971, spent the season on Miami’s taxi squad as the third-string quarterback, and was never elevated to the active roster.
+The next year, he ascended to the 40-man roster after the fifth week, becoming the second-string quarterback behind veteran Earl Morrall after starter Bob Griese went down with a season ending ankle injury.
+Del Gazio ultimately made a total of four appearances, completing 5 of 9 for 165 yards, 2 touchdowns, 1 interception, and a 100.5 QBR.
 The vast majority of his experience was accumulated in relief of Morrall during November 12th’s 52-0 victory over the 2-7 New England Patriots.

 According to Stanton Greene, “Devine became enamored of the young ballplayer, who had less experience than either of [his] current quarterbacks.”
 For some reason, Devine felt optimistic his newest acquisition could lead the Packers’ offense, stating “We traded for him because this is the first opportunity we’ve had to trade for a quality player for a reasonable price.”
 This despite the availability of proven signal callers such as Detroit’s Bill Munson or the Atlanta Falcons’ Bob Berry, for likely a similar price.
 But the coach seemed confident that Del Gazio was the best choice to stabilize a volatile quarterback situation. “[Both] Hunter and Tagge must have felt like they’d been kicked in the teeth.”